 She teaches African and African American History and is the co-founder of the College’s Study Abroad program in Ghana and current coordinator of African and African American Studies.

 Dr. Israel plans and organizes fundraising events.
 She serves as Board-Chair of PTPL.

 Ralph Cauthen has a Master of Social Work.
 He is a retired social work manager.

 Ralph developed his concern for the world growing up in China in a missionary family.
 He also served in the first group of Peace Corps volunteers in the Philippines.

 Ralph is active in civic affairs, church and music, and he is also a beekeeper.
-At People To People Liaison, Ralph serves as the Board Chair for PTPL’s USA Board.
+At People To People Liaison, Ralph serves as the Vice-Chair for PTPL’s USA Board.

 Rev. Bahekelwa Imatha (Baim) was born in the Democratic Republic of Congo.
 He came to the United States as the result of the traumatic experience that helped him “relate to children who have undergone loss … or who were exposed to traumatic events.”